ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 First of all, because the modules in grid-forming behave as voltage sources, the delivered current (and therefore, power) is the subproduct of the AC voltage and the load.
 Therefore, there is no meaning on talking about active/reactive power control of a single AFE because they will only depend on the load.

-However, when more than one AFE are connected together (or when they are connected in parallel to the grid or to other inverters), we can modify the power transfet and sharing between the modules.
+However, when more than one AFE are connected together (or when they are connected in parallel to the grid or to other inverters), we can modify the power transfer and sharing between the modules.
 This is done via the Active and Reactive power setpoints.
 To explain how they work, let's put an example.

 Let's say that we have 2 AFEs in grid-forming mode.
 Their power setpoints (both, active and reactive) should be zero initially.
 Having a zero power setpoint does NOT mean that the module will not produce power (remember, power just depends on voltage and load).
 In this condition, the 2 AFEs will reach an equilibrium in which they will share the load, meaning that they both contribute almost the same amount and therefore each AFE will provide roughly half of the total power consumed by the load.
 Power sharing will never be perfect due to real life uncertainties, impedance mismatch, etc.